NANPA Regional Workshop

 Sunday, January 27: 7:00 pm Registration and Orientation

 Please eat dinner prior to the meeting.

-Meals: all meals are on your own except Tuesday lunch, which is included in the event registration fee.
-Attendees are encouraged to eat together with their groups as part of the overall experience.
+Meals: All meals are on your own except Wednesday brunch, which is included in the event registration fee.
+Attendees are encouraged to eat together with their group as part of the overall experience.